You’ll see the healthiest growth if you give his leaves a regular mist. He absorbs a lot of moisture through his leaves.

 30-40cm; 105-115cm; 130-140cm; 170-180cm

 12cm; 21cm; 34cm; 34cm

 About Fiddle-leaf figs

-We don’t believe in plants being fashionable - they’re all classics - but Fiddle-leaf figs are definitely having ‘a moment’.
-Their huge, fiddle-shaped leaves (hence the name) and the fact they can grow over six-feet tall mean they have maximum impact in any room.
+We don’t believe in plants being fashionable - they’re all classics - but the fiddle-leaf fig is definitely having ‘a moment’.
+Its huge, fiddle-shaped leaves (hence the name) and the fact it can grow over six-feet tall means it has maximum impact in any room.

-You won’t be surprised to hear that they’re originally from the rainforests of West Africa.
-You might be surprised to know that they frequently grow as an epiphyte, meaning they start life in the branches of another tree.
-As they grow, they send roots down to the ground, which wrap around their host and eventually strangle it.
+You probably won’t be surprised to hear that it's originally from the rainforests of West Africa.
+You might be surprised to know that it frequently grows as an epiphyte, meaning it starts life in the branches of another tree.
+As it grows, it sends roots down to the ground, which wrap around the host and eventually strangle it.
 Quite fittingly dramatic for such a star plant.

 Did you know?